tokio-rs/tokio-rfcs/tokio-reform.md

 polling them to completion.
 There are basically two ways this can work: either you run a future on your thread, or someone else's (i.e. a thread pool).

-The threadpool case is provided by crates like [futures_cpupool], but the intent of this RFC is that the `futures` crate itself should provide a configurable, default global thread pool, which provides similar benefits to providing a global event loop.
+The threadpool case is provided by crates like [futures_cpupool]; eventually, a crate along these lines should provide a configurable, default global thread pool, which provides similar benefits to providing a global event loop.
+This functionality may eventually want to live in the `futures` crate.
 Exact details are out of scope for this RFC.

 [futures_cpupool]: https://docs.rs/futures-cpupool/0.1.5/futures_cpupool/